Posted Date:July 9, 2012

 For additional information on using the ISIR Analysis Tool, see the “Guidance” section of Federal Student Aid’s QA Program site, located at http://ifap.ed.gov/qahome/iatooltraining.html.

 You must have Microsoft Internet Explorer Version 6.0, Service Pack 2, or higher to utilize the reporting features available in the ISIR Analysis Tool.
-The ISIR Analysis Tool site also supports Versions 1.5, 2.0, and 3.5.2 of the Mozilla Firefox browser.
+The ISIR Analysis Tool site also supports Versions 3.6 and higher of the Mozilla Firefox browser.

 Note: Visually impaired users that utilize screen reader technology must use Internet Explorer instead of Mozilla Firefox in order to access the ISIR Analysis Tool’s InfoAssist reporting features.

-Year References and Message Classes Updated for 2011-2012 - ISIR Analysis Tool Web site labels and other text have been updated to reference the 2011-2012 cycle.
-The message class for export files listing all student records in your ISIR Analysis Tool database has been updated to IATX12OP.
+Year Reference and Message Class Updates for 2012-2013: We updated all ISIR Analysis Tool Web site labels and other text to reference the 2012-2013 cycle.
+We also updated the message class for export files listing all student records in your ISIR Analysis Tool database to IATX13OP.

 Enrollment for the ISIR Analysis Tool Web Site